ionos-deploy-now/documentation/content/docs/framework-guide.md

 npm run develop
 ```

-Lookup localhost address on your terminal window and copy the address to your clipboard.
-Visit address with your default browser.
+2. Visit your site locally by copying localhost address from CLI stdout to your favorite browser bar.

+3. Now, initialize your Git workflow and setup your deployment as described [above](/docs/framework-guide/#git-based-deployment-with-deploy-now).
+In your workflow file ```.github/workflows/deploy-now.yml``` your ```dist-folder``` should be ```./public``` by default now.

-### Gridsome site
+#### Gridsome site

-[Gridsome](https://gridsome.org/) is a React-based, open source static site generator that pulls data via GraphQL to a wide range of content sources.
+[Gridsome](https://gridsome.org/) is a Vue-based, open source static site generator that pulls data via GraphQL to a wide range of content sources.

-Create a new site by entering the following commands in your terminal:
+1. Create a new site by entering the following commands in your terminal:

 ```
 npx @gridsome/cli create gridsome-site